raka747/CS7641notes/Supervised Learning 1 - Decision Trees.md

 restriction bias: H

-preference bias: h el H
+preference bias: h \in H

 Preferences of ID3
 - Good splits at the top - prefer the one that has the best split at the top